Categorifying reduced rings: The examples

 \begin{proof} Let $q$ be a primitive $\ell^{th}$ root of unity in $\overline{\FF}_p$.
 We consider the category $\Tilt^{\overline{\FF}_p,q}$ of tilting modules of Lusztig's divided power quantum group associated to $\msl_2$ over the field $\overline{\FF}_p$.
 We refer the reader to \cite{sl2tiltingmod} for a good reference for this category: it is an idempotent-complete $\overline{\FF}_p$-linear ribbon category with indecomposable objects $T(v)$ for $v\geq 0$, where $T(0)$ is the unit.

-Let $C'$ be the semisimplification of this category: see \cite{semisimplification} for an overview of this construction. $C'$ is then an idempotent-complete $\overline{\FF}_p$-linear semisimple ribbon category, and it remains to show that $K_0(C')\cong \ZZ[\zeta_\ell+\zeta_\ell^{-1}]$.
+Let $C'$ be the semisimplification of this category: see \cite{semisimplification} for an overview of this construction. $C'$ is then an idempotent-complete $\overline{\FF}_p$-linear semisimple ribbon category.
+We will show an appropriate subcategory $C \subset C'$ has $K_0$ isomorphic to $\ZZ[\zeta_{\ell}+\zeta_{\ell}^{-1}]$.
 The simple objects in the semisimplification $C'$ correspond to indecomposable objects in $\Tilt^{\overline{\FF}_p,q}$ with nonzero categorical dimension, which is exactly $T(i)$ for $0\leq i \leq \ell-2$ by \cite[Proposition 3.23]{sl2tiltingmod}.
 The tensor product by \cite[Lemma 4.1]{sl2tiltingmod} agrees with the truncated Clebsch--Gordon rule for the tensor product in the Verlinde category $\Ver_p$ \cite[Section 4.2]{etingof2021lectures}.

-Let $C$ be the full subcategory generated by $T(i)$ for $i$ even: this is also an idempotent-complete $k$-linear semisimple ribbon category since the even objects are closed under tensor product, duals, and contain the unit.
+We let $C$ be the full subcategory of $C'$ generated by $T(i)$ for $i$ even: this is also an idempotent-complete $k$-linear semisimple ribbon category since the even objects are closed under tensor product, duals, and contain the unit.
 Then $K_0(C)$ then agrees with $K_0(\Ver_p^{+})$, which is indeed $\ZZ[\zeta_\ell+\zeta_\ell^{-1}]$ by \cite[Theorem 4.5]{incompressible}. \end{proof}

 \begin{remark} The key properties of the categories of \Cref{prop:sl2ribbon} that we use are that their mod $p$ reductions can contain arbitrarily large field extensions of $\FF_p$.
 If we were interested in constructing categories that are just monoidal as opposed to braided monoidal, there are other candidates, such as the categories constructed in \cite{laugwitz2018categorification}, whose $K_0$ is an arbitrary cyclotomic extension of the integers. \end{remark}